vstehle/systemready-scripts/README.md

 parent directory is scanned and all matching entries are considered.
 If the file or dir entry with the pattern is not marked `optional', there must be at least one match.

+When a file or directory has a `min-occurrences` property, we keep track of all occurrences encountered and a deferred check of the total number is performed in the end.

 When a file is detected as a tar archive (according to its filename), its integrity is automatically checked using `tar`.